My North Korea Travel Experience: 4 Days in Secretive DPRK

 Finding ‘the truth’ over there is something of a wild goose chase and the capital city is a veneer of the harsh truth, used as a distraction from the human rights abuses perpetrated across the country.

-My Korean guides were clearly smart and, relatively speaking, had more of an idea of the outside world than most of the folk living in rural areas, but I never wanted to compromise anyone’s safety by asking too serious of questions, as much as I wanted to.
+My Korean guides were smart and, relatively speaking, had more of an idea of the outside world than most of the folk living in rural areas, but I never wanted to compromise anyone’s safety by asking too serious of questions, as much as I wanted to.

 I did the best that I could with my eyes and ears.
 I came, I saw and I kimchi’d.
 I felt a range of strong emotions that I kept to myself and upon departing I can only continue to reflect upon them and try to make sense of my experience in North Korea.